 Thymoma and Thymic Carcinoma

-Thymoma and thymic carcinomas are very rare in children.[67,68,69] In the Tumori Rari in Età Pediatrica registry, only eight cases were identified over a 9-year period.
-A review of 73 cases of anterior mediastinal tumors using the SEER Registry of the National Cancer Institute identified thymic epithelial tumors as having the worst survival rate at 10 years from diagnosis; better survival rates occurred in patients with lymphomas and germ cell tumors.
+Thymoma and thymic carcinomas are very rare in children.[72,73,74] In the Tumori Rari in Età Pediatrica registry, only eight cases were identified over a 9-year period.
+A review of 73 cases of anterior mediastinal tumors using the SEER registry identified thymic epithelial tumors as having the worst survival rate at 10 years from diagnosis; better survival rates occurred in patients with lymphomas and germ cell tumors.
 A review of 48 published cases of thymoma in patients younger than 18 years, excluding thymic carcinoma, found an association between stage of disease and survival; it also suggested guidelines for treatment.
 The overall 2-year survival in this series was 71%.

 Sunitinib has yielded clinical responses in four adult patients with thymic carcinoma.

-Primary malignant pediatric heart tumors are rare but may include malignant teratoma, lymphoma, and various sarcomas such as rhabdomyosarcoma, angiosarcoma, chondrosarcoma, and infantile fibrosarcoma.[84,95]
+Primary malignant pediatric heart tumors are rare but may include the following:[87,98,99]

-Secondary tumors of the heart include metastatic spread of rhabdomyosarcoma, melanoma, leukemia, thymoma, and carcinomas of various sites.[82,84]
+Secondary tumors of the heart include metastatic spread of rhabdomyosarcoma, other sarcomas, melanoma, leukemia, thymoma, and carcinomas of various sites.[85,87]

-The utilization of new cardiac MRI techniques can identify the likely tumor type in the majority of children.
+The utilization of new cardiac MRI techniques can identify the likely tumor type in most children.
 However, histologic diagnosis remains the standard for diagnosing cardiac tumors.

 Mesothelioma is extremely rare in childhood, with only 2% to 5% of patients presenting during the first two decades of life.
 Fewer than 300 cases in children have been reported.